mjr390/Pandas_In_Jupyter/News_Mood/README.md

 # News Mood

+The goal of this project was to find out the overall sentiment of tweets sent out by major news organizations twitter accounts.
+The data set was put together by using Tweepy to gather the past 100 tweets from each organization, VADER was used for the sentiment analysis.
+The data is then plotted into a scatter plot containing all of the gathered tweets, and a bar plot containing the average score for each news organization.
+Included in this repo is the README containing a short analysis and the code used for the project, a csv containing all of the gethered data, images of plots are included as png files and in the README.
+The code can be run again to gather a new set of data by running each of the cells in the ipynb file.

+What the code does:

+- Create a hard coding list of all the twitter handels to analyse

+- Loop through the list and loop through the first five pages to get the 100 most recent tweets

+- Create a dictionary for each tweet containing the different VADER scores, how many tweets ago the tweet was tweeted, the account, and the text.
+This is all appened to a list to contain all of the tweets information

+- Converts the data to a data frame and exports it to a csv

+- Create a scatter plot comparing the tweets overall sentiment and how many tweets ago for each tweet

+- Create a bar plot comparing the average overall sentiment for each twitter account

 # Analysis
 1. None of the media outlets searched had a positive average compound sentiment over their past 100 tweets at the time the data was obtained.
 2. The New York Times had the highest average compound sentiment (-0.0266) for it's past 100 tweets at the time the data was obtained.